 Our experts have been credited with establishing industry-standard protocols and leading supplier compliance programs.
 Our roster contains published and recognized experts who are invited to speak at industry events and participate in government policy decisions.

-Frank Dorssers is Senior Manager CSR Europe at TÜV Rheinland.
+Frank Dorssers is Vice President Systems, Customized Services at TÜV Rheinland.
 In this position he is responsible for developing TÜV Rheinland services portfolio in 3rd party supply chain auditing.
 Frank has extensive on the ground experience in social auditing working on behalf of various production and services industries.
 Pro-actively working with corporations and compliance initiatives at the highest level enabled him to have an effective network of decision makers.
 Frank is convinced that through constructive positive dialogue APSCA will deliver the results that the industry and stakeholders are looking for.

 The TÜV Rheinland Group is a leading provider of technical services worldwide.
 Founded in 1872 and headquartered in Cologne the Group employs well over 20000 people.
 It generates annual revenues of 1.88 billion euros.

 The Groups mission and guiding principle is to achieve sustained development of safety and quality in order to meet the challenges arising from the interaction between man, technology and the environment.